CoderHam/data-512-final-project/README.md

 ## Conclusions

-There are several claims made online regarding inequality in educations, bias towards male education and relation between income and education.
+There are several claims made online regarding inequality in educations, bias against female education [11] and relation between income and education.
 I wish to investigate these claims and find other such trends in the dataset.

 ## References